katjacodes/gbrw/README.md

 ### Acknowledgements
 - I got the opportunity to build a website for a real-world project from Sarah Julius.
 - Code Institute tutors were helpful and guided me in the right direction on two separate occasions when I got stuck did not know how to fix my CSS.
+- My Code Institute mentor, Sebastian Immel provided helpful feedback regarding the behavior of my navar, which I will implment as part of the next version of the site.
+(See **Features to Implement in the Future** section for details.)